-In 2018 we are having a production but it will take a different form.
-We have empolyed the services of Rock Ed to produce 'a musical in a month'.
-All classes will be performing as part of the show, Under the Big Top.
-Main characters have been learning their lines, classes rehearsing their items and we are in the process of putting it all together for our performance on Monday 17th December at 6pm at the Quin Auditorium, Caroline Chisholm College, 204 Churchill Avenue, Braybrook.
+In 2018 we empolyed the services of Rock Ed to produce 'a musical in a month'.
+All classes performed as part of the show, Under the Big Top.
+The main characters did a great job and the children enjoyed putting it altogether for our performance on Monday 17th December at at the Quin Auditorium.

 For our 2017 production, Albion did their own take on the fairy tale...Cinderella.